igordavoli/42_cursus_printf/README.md

 ## :sparkles: What's Get ft_printf of 42?

-Is a function to get one line a time of text in a archive or other souce thats generate a filedescriptor, like the standard input and output.
+Is a function that print in terminal output diferents data types, its a my own implementation of printf from "stdio" lib.